nim-lang/website/jekyll/_posts/2021-09-25-version-160-released.md

 - VM now supports `addr(mystring[ind])` (index + index assignment)
 - `nimscript` now handles `except Exception as e`.
 - nil dereference is not allowed at compile time. `cast[ptr int](nil)[]` is rejected at compile time.
-- `static[T]` now works better, refs #17590, #15853.
+- `static[T]` now works better, refs [#17590](https://github.com/nim-lang/Nim/pull/17590), [#15853](https://github.com/nim-lang/Nim/pull/15853).
 - `distinct T` conversions now works in VM.
 - `items(cstring)` now works in VM
-- fix `addr`, `len`, `high` in VM (#16002, #16610).
+- fix `addr`, `len`, `high` in VM ([#16002](https://github.com/nim-lang/Nim/pull/16002), [#16610](https://github.com/nim-lang/Nim/pull/16610)).
 - `std/cstrutils` now works in VM.

 ## OS-specific notes
-- Support for apple silicon/M1 macs.
+- Support for Apple silicon/M1.
-- Support for 32-bit RISC-V, refs #16231.
+- Support for 32-bit RISC-V, refs [#16231](https://github.com/nim-lang/Nim/pull/16231).
 - The allocator for Nintendo Switch, which was nonfunctional because of breaking changes in libnx, was removed, in favour of the new `-d:nimAllocPagesViaMalloc` option.
 - Allow reading parameters when compiling for Nintendo Switch.

-- Cross compilation targetting windows was improved This now works from osx/linux:
+- Cross compilation targeting Windows was improved This now works from OSX/Linux:
   `nim r -d:mingw main`
   `--nimcache` now correctly works in a cross-compilation setting.

 ## Performance / memory optimizations
 - The comment field in PNode AST was moved to a side channel, reducing overall memory usage during compilation by a factor 1.25x
-- jsonutils deserialization is now up to 20x faster
+- `std/jsonutils` deserialization is now up to 20x faster
 - `os.copyFile` is now 2.5x faster on OSX, by using `copyfile` from `copyfile.h`;
   use `-d:nimLegacyCopyFile` for OSX < 10.5.
-- float to string is now 10x faster thanks to dragonbox algorithm, with `-d:nimPreviewFloatRoundtrip`.
+- float to string is now 10x faster thanks to Dragonbox algorithm, with `-d:nimPreviewFloatRoundtrip`.
 - `newSeqWith` is 3x faster
-- CI now supports batching (making windows CI 2.3X faster).
+- CI now supports batching (making Windows CI 2.3X faster).
-- sets now uses optimized `countSetBits`, see PR #17334.
+- sets now uses optimized `countSetBits`, see PR [#17334](https://github.com/nim-lang/Nim/pull/17334).

 ## Debugging
 - You can now enable/disable VM tracing in user code via `vmutils.vmTrace`.
-- `koch tools` now builds `bin/nim_dbg` which allows easy access to a debug version of nim without recompiling.
+- `koch tools` now builds `bin/nim_dbg` which allows easy access to a debug version of Nim without recompiling.
-- Added new module `compiler/debugutils` to help with debugging nim compiler.
+- Added new module `compiler/debugutils` to help with debugging Nim compiler.
 - Renamed `-d:nimCompilerStackraceHints` to `-d:nimCompilerStacktraceHints` and used it in more contexts;
   this flag which works in tandem with `--stackTraceMsgs` to show user code context in compiler stacktraces.